rlearsch/dosertools/Example-and-settings.md

 ```bash
 pipenv install
 ```
- in the terminal from your dostools directory.
+ in the terminal from your dosertools directory.

 # example_script.py
 Once this is set up, make your own copy of example_script.py and modify the values within.